osquery/osquery/ASSURANCE.md

 #### Limited Attack Surface

-osquery never listens on network interfaces.
-If it is configured to use the network at all, it is opt-in, and always a poll model.
+As mentioned, osquery never listens on network interfaces.
+If it is configured to use the network at all, it is opt-in, and always using a poll model.

 osquery minimizes its exposure to user-controlled data on disk by relying on access through OS-provided APIs wherever possible.
 When osquery performs file parsing, it usually does so within third-party libraries that are statically linked into osquery.

-The osquery maintainers respond to known vulnerabilities in third-party libraries by being responsive to vulnerability disclosures, upgrading osquery to use the fixed version of the associated dependency, and making the new version of osquery available at the very next release cycle, if not sooner (urgent security issues may be addressed in an out-of-cycle "point release").
+The osquery maintainers react to known vulnerabilities in third-party libraries by being responsive to vulnerability disclosures, upgrading osquery to use the patched version of the associated dependency, and making the new version of osquery available at the very next release cycle, if not sooner (urgent security issues may be addressed in an out-of-cycle "point release").